Nothing Lasts Forever (The X-Files): Plot

 At a makeshift operating theater in the Bronx, two surgeons harvest a man of his organs, killing him in the process.
 The operation is interrupted by Juliet, a young woman who kills the surgeons by driving metal spikes through their chests.
-She manages to secure most of the organs and delivers them to a nearby hospital with a message: "I will repay".
+She secures most of the organs and delivers them to a nearby hospital with a message: "I will repay".

-Fox Mulder and Dana Scully are drawn to the case because evidence suggests that it was a ritual killing.
-The police dismiss Mulder's speculation and believe the murders are related to an organ theft ring, pointing out that one of the surgeons had his medical license revoked and was an associate of the Russian mafia.
-Meeting at a church, the agents briefly debate the nature of faith.
+Fox Mulder and Dana Scully are drawn to the case because evidence suggests a ritual killing.
+The police believe the murders are related to an organ theft ring, pointing out that one of the surgeons had his medical license revoked and was an associate of the Russian mafia.
+Meeting at a church, the agents debate the nature of faith.
 Scully confirms that all legal organ donations have been accounted for while Mulder has found no trace of illegal sales on the dark web.
-Mulder links the killer's message to a psalm about God's vengeance, and notices that iron bars matching the murder weapon's distinctive shape have been removed from the church fence.
-Because of this, Mulder comes to believe that the murders are driven by divine wrath instead of demonic worship.
+Mulder links the killer's message to a psalm about God's vengeance and notices that iron bars matching the murder weapon's distinctive shape have been removed from the church fence.
+Because of this, he believes that the murders are driven by divine wrath instead of demonic worship.

 A conversation with a priest leads them to Juliet, who tells Mulder and Scully that her sister Olivia joined a cult.
 Meanwhile, the missing organs are taken to the home of reclusive TV star Barbara Beaumont (based on the names of sitcom stars Barbara Billingsley and Hugh Beaumont) and her partner Randolph Luvenis.
-Beaumont has formed a cult, Randy Organ Harvesters (named after her partner, Randolph), which consumes human organs to offset the aging process; despite being eighty-five years old, Beaumont appears to be thirty.
-The effects are only temporary, leading Luvenis to surgically conjoin himself to others, parasitically feeding off them to reverse his age.
-Together, they have been feeding organs to their followers and plan to conjoin them to Barbara in the hopes of giving her eternal youth.
-However, tensions arise when the stolen organs are not enough to feed the cult.
+Beaumont has formed a cult, Randy Organ Harvesters (named after her partner, Randolph), which consumes human organs to offset the aging process; despite being eighty-five, Beaumont appears to be thirty.
+The effects are temporary, leading Luvenis to surgically conjoin himself to others, parasitically feeding off them to reverse his age.
+They have been feeding organs to their followers and plan to conjoin them to Barbara in the hopes of giving her eternal youth.
+However, the stolen organs are not enough to feed the cult.
 As Luvenis leaves to steal the remaining organs from the hospital, a cult member offers himself as a sacrifice to sustain the others.
 After he stabs himself, he is eaten alive.